Select Page

 The Historical Context

-In the aftermath of World War II, Berlin, the capital of Germany, was divided into four occupation zones controlled by the Allied powers: the United States, Great Britain, France, and the Soviet Union.
-Tensions grew between the Western and Eastern Bloc, resulting in the Cold War.
-The city of Berlin, situated deep within Soviet-occupied territory, became a focal point of this conflict.
+In the aftermath of World War II, Berlin, the capital of Germany, was divided into four occupation zones controlled by the Allied powers: The United States, Great Britain, France and the Soviet Union.
+The conflict escalation of western and eastern countries led to what we know today as the Cold War.
+Berlin is located far into the depth of the area controlled by the Soviet Union, becoming the central point of this drama.

 Reasons for Construction